jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-10-30-kafka-connect-for-aws-part-5/index.md

   - Apache Kafka
   - Kafka Connect
   - Kpow
-authors:
-  - JaehyeonKim
-images: []
 description: Deploy a Kafka to OpenSearch pipeline on AWS with Terraform, covering a VPC, VPN server, MSK cluster, OpenSearch domain and the MSK Connect connectors.
 ---
-In the previous post, we discussed how to develop a data pipeline from Apache Kafka into OpenSearch locally using Docker.
-The pipeline will be deployed on AWS using [Amazon MSK](https://aws.amazon.com/msk/), [Amazon MSK Connect](https://aws.amazon.com/msk/features/msk-connect/) and [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/) using [Terraform](https://developer.hashicorp.com/terraform) in this post.
+A data pipeline from Apache Kafka into OpenSearch is deployed on AWS using [Amazon MSK](https://aws.amazon.com/msk/), [Amazon MSK Connect](https://aws.amazon.com/msk/features/msk-connect/) and [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/) with [Terraform](https://developer.hashicorp.com/terraform) in this post.
 First the infrastructure will be deployed that covers a Virtual Private Cloud (VPC), Virtual Private Network (VPN) server, MSK Cluster and OpenSearch domain.
 Then Kafka source and sink connectors will be deployed on MSK Connect, followed by performing quick data analysis.
+In the previous post, we discussed how to develop that pipeline locally using Docker.

 * [Part 1 Introduction](/blog/2023-05-03-kafka-connect-for-aws-part-1)
 * [Part 2 Develop Camel DynamoDB Sink Connector](/blog/2023-06-04-kafka-connect-for-aws-part-2)